This article originally appeared on VICE UK.

 What is it with the East of England?
-In recent years metropolitan consensus has characterised it as a wasted land, strewn with towns that are less functioning communities than they are grim pockets of abandonment.
-Coastal settlements such as Clacton, Great Yarmouth and Margate have undergone existential crises as tourism and industry have withdrawn in a time of cheap air travel and globalisation.
+In recent years metropolitan consensus has characterized it as a wasted land, strewn with towns that are less functioning communities than they are grim pockets of abandonment.
+Coastal settlements such as Clacton, Great Yarmouth, and Margate have undergone existential crises as tourism and industry have withdrawn in a time of cheap air travel and globalization.

 If the East's seaside towns are to be revived, goes the theory, it will happen via the Brighton Equation: cultural revival + artists moving in for cheap rents = new destination for the seepage of creative London.

 Margate is now well into this process, and the town was named one of the 30 most fashionable places to live in the UK by the Times this month.
-There has been a big run-up to Margate becoming Kent's centre for art – The Turner Contemporary opened in 2011 but was announced nearer the turn of the Millennium – and the town has received all the usual editorial fanfare in the property pages to suggest that it's on the up.
+There has been a big run-up to Margate becoming Kent's center for art—the Turner Contemporary opened in 2011 but was announced nearer the turn of the Millennium—and the town has received all the usual editorial fanfare in the property pages to suggest that it's on the up.

 Jamie Dobson, the owner of the Joke Shop at the bottom of the high street, is not convinced about the benefits of the revived funfair for Margate: "You need to take a lot of money to maintain those small little restored rides, and it is a big spot."